 - Varicella (chicken pox)

 Requirements vary depending on the age and grade of the entering student.
 Additionally, all students entering the first grade are required to complete the Report of Health Examination for School Entry and all students entering the 7th grade are required to have and submit documentation of a Tdap booster.
 For more information on required vaccines, please visit https://www.shotsforschool.org/k-12/

 Maple Village Waldorf School complies with all California vaccination and reporting laws and encourages parents to make informed vaccination decisions in partnership with their family health care provider.
 Employees of the school do not give medical advice.

-Children are exempt from immunization requirements only if a parent or guardian submits a written statement from a licensed physician (M.D. or D.O.) which states:
+Children are exempt from immunization requirements only if a parent or guardian submits a signed, written statement from a physician (MD or DO) licensed in California which states: